-Chickenpox (chicken pox), also known as varicella, is a highly contagious infection caused by the varicella zoster virus.
-Although uncomfortable, most people recover within 1–2 weeks.
+Chickenpox, also known as varicella, is a highly contagious infection caused by the varicella zoster virus (VZV).
+It causes an itchy, blister-like rash.
+Most people recover within 1–2 weeks, but some develop complications.

-There is a blister-like rash, which first appears on the face and trunk, and then spreads throughout the body.
-Although not life-threatening, complications can arise.
+Chickenpox is a viral illness that causes a blister-like rash.
+The rash first appears on the face and trunk and then spreads throughout the body.

-- a general feeling of being unwell (malaise)
+- fatigue or a general feeling of being unwell (malaise)

 - loss of appetite